bdeboe/isc-datafest/TUTORIAL.md

 ```Shell
   dbt init
 ```
-call the project "exercises" and chooses IRIS (1) as the database to be used
+call the project "exercises" and choose IRIS (1) as the database to be used.

 This will give us a sample project in which we will create some models (a "[model](https://docs.getdbt.com/docs/build/models)" in dbt is a simple transformation, expressed as a SQL statement).